flanksource/docs/docs/incidents/concepts/responders.md

 # Responders

 Responders allow you to link up the incident to an external incident management tool.
-At them moment, we only support
+At the moment, we only support

 - MS Planner, and
 - Jira